Halochkin/CustomWebComponents/OAuth/doc/WhatIs_cookie.md

 #### remember me
 To prevent the user from having to enter his password every day (after the session ends), it is customary to remember that he is authorized in a cookie.

-Usually, cookies are set for a certain period (for example, a month) or permanently.
+Usually, cookies set for a certain period (for example, a month) or permanently.
 In the second case, the user will be logged in (i.e. he will be able to log in without entering his password) until he clicks the 'Logout' link or accesses the site from another browser.

 How can this be implemented correctly?
 The principle is as follows: a random string should be written into the user's cookie and simultaneously into the database.
 - The first thing we do when entering the site is to check if the session is running.
 If it is running, the user is authorized.
 If it is not, then we look at the cookie and look there for a note about authorization.